1978 - Shah Mohammed Reza Pahlavi's authoritarian rule sparks demonstrations and riots.

 November 7, 1979 - US President Jimmy Carter sends former Attorney General Ramsey Clark and Senate Intelligence Committee staff director William Miller to Iran to negotiate the release of the hostages.
 Ayatollah Khomeini refuses to meet with them.

-November 14, 1979 - President Carter orders Iranian assets in US banks frozen.
+November 14, 1979 - Carter orders Iranian assets in US banks frozen.

 November 17, 1979 - Khomeini orders the release of female and African-American hostages.
 They are released November 19 and 20, bringing the total number of US hostages to 53.